iai-group/nordlys/doc/source/web_demo.rst

    Nordlys Web interface - Target Type Identification

-.. note:: For detailed information about out API calls see :doc:`api_usage`
+.. note:: For detailed information about our API calls see :doc:`api_usage`